chen-junkai/chen-junkai.github.io/index.md

 🤗 I am Junkai **Chen** (**陈**俊凯), a Ph.D. student at [Singapore Management University](https://www.smu.edu.sg/), advised by [👨‍🏫 Prof. David Lo](http://www.mysmu.edu/faculty/davidlo/).
 I received my master's degree at [Zhejiang University](https://www.zju.edu.cn/english), where I was very fortunate 💗 to be advised by [Prof. ✨ Xing Hu](https://xing-hu.github.io/) and [Prof. 🌟 Xin Xia](https://xin-xia.github.io).

 So many exciting and interesting \\(≧▽≦)/ things are happening in the era of AI (especially Large Language Models)!, where _code_ seems to be a promising path _from uninterpretable output to grounded actions_.
-I am thrilled to be part of this time, and hope to make meaningful contributions to real world problems, with research at the intersection of **Software Engineering** and **Artificial Intelligence**.
+I am thrilled to be part of this time, and hope to make meaningful contributions to real world problems, with my research at the intersection of **Software Engineering** and **Artificial Intelligence**.

+🛫 [Reach out to me](mailto:junkaichen2000@gmail.com) if you are interested!

 ***